 - Ability to blend forgings and castings

-- Careful and properly handling of workpieces to save time and trouble.
+- Careful and proper handling of workpieces to save time and trouble

 13. What are the limitations of using a barrel tumbling machine?

 A barrel tumbling machine is no exception to some limitations.
 It includes: